jjlin526/AWS-Services/Disaster-Recovery-on-AWS.md

 ### Recovery Point Objective

 * The amount of data loss (in terms of time) for a production system during a disaster recovery event (i.e. RPO of an hour means data loss for an hour)

+### Summary

+* Understood the need for a disaster recovery strategy
+* Reviewed the four different disaster recovery approaches on AWS
+* Explored the factors to know when selecting an approach (RTO, RPO -- data)
+* Examined specific scenarios and disaster recovery needs

+### Scenario Based Review

+* Multi Site
+* Backup and Restore
+* Pilot Light